twcook/twcook.github.io/README.md

 ## 🚀 About Me

 I'm an experienced leader in health informatics and technology innovation.
-My career spans over two decades in advanced electronics, information systems, and semantic data management.
+My career spans over four decades in advanced electronics, information systems, and semantic data management.
 As a retired Master Sergeant with the United States Marine Corps, I specialized in electronics maintenance, air traffic control systems, and computer systems operations.

 ### 🎓 Education